Should You Get Mechanical Breakdown Insurance or an Extended Warranty?

 - Are you free to use the repair shop of your choice?
 What are the authorized or approved repair shops?

-- What happens if you are travelling with your car and you have a problem?
+- What happens if you are traveling with your car and you have a problem?

 - How long can you renew your coverage for?
 For example, some insurance companies will not renew coverage once you have reached 100,000 miles or 7 years.

-In addition to the flexibility to pay less up front and cancel whenever you decide you do not need the coverage any more, some mechanical breakdown insurance policies may offer additional perks and benefits.
-Ask your insurance representative or insurance company to explain these to you, the coverage varies by insurance company.
+In addition to the flexibility to pay less up front and cancel whenever you decide you do not need the coverage anymore, some mechanical breakdown insurance policies offer additional perks and benefits.
+These perks can also add up to more savings.
+Ask your insurance representative or insurance company to explain these to you, the coverage varies by the insurance company.